Willson Contreras Player Props: Cardinals vs. Angels

-Willson Contreras and his .410 on-base percentage over his past 10 games (64 points higher than his season-long percentage), will be in action for the St. Louis Cardinals versus the Los Angeles Angels and Patrick Sandoval on May 2 at 7:45 PM ET.
+Willson Contreras -- with a slugging percentage of .281 in his past 10 games, including zero homers) -- will be in action for the St. Louis Cardinals versus the Los Angeles Angels, with Shohei Ohtani on the mound, on May 3 at 7:45 PM ET.

-He had two hits (going 2-for-4) in his last game against the Dodgers.
+He had a hitless showing in his previous game (0-for-3) against the Angels.

 Willson Contreras Game Info & Props vs. the Angels